Your RLS is on. We still read your data.

 When you click check, the app makes an authenticated request from your machine to that provider's API and reports whether it's healthy, degraded, or down — including the last error message if something's wrong.

-How does the launch-readiness security audit work?
+How does the security audit work?

 It reuses the credentials you already connected and runs read-only checks for the misconfigurations that actually breach vibe-coded apps.
 For Supabase it fetches your project's public key and actually tries to read each table with it — so it catches Row Level Security left off and permissive policies that a config-flag check misses.
 It also flags anonymous write policies, scans your deployed site for secrets in the bundle, and checks headers and key hygiene.
 Nothing is ever written to your stack, and no data leaves your machine.